chrimage/insightengine/README.md

 1. **Indexing**: OpenAI conversation exports are parsed, indexed, and stored in a SQLite database with vector embeddings for search.

 2. **Rolling Summaries**: The system processes conversations in chronological order to build a comprehensive understanding of topics, preferences, and information.
+Summaries include structured sections for core interests, technical expertise, and recurring topics.

 3. **Context Assembly**: When responding to queries, the system combines:
    - Rolling summaries for broad context